Cinco de Mayo: Durham’s Mexican-owned Restaurants

 The Bull City’s diverse roots run deep, and the history, culture, and stories of our residents give Durham life.
 The Hispanic and Latino/a community in Durham has roots originating in 33 countries, each with distinct histories and languages.
 As we celebrate Cinco de Mayo, a day widely observed in the U.S., we want to honor the rich heritage of Mexican culture.
-If you're visiting Durham or just wanting to get out and celebrate, wonderful!
-Let's take a moment to explore the history of Cinco de Mayo and check out some local Mexican immigrant-owned businesses that you can support.
+If you’re visiting Durham or just wanting to get out and celebrate, wonderful.
+Let’s take a moment to explore the history of the holiday and check out some local Mexican-owned businesses that you can support.

 Cinco de Mayo is not a holiday to mark Mexican Independence as pop culture might have you believe.
 It’s also not just a day to fill up on Mexican beer.
 Instead, it represents the powerful victory of an underdog and their unexpected win over European colonizers.
 It’s meant to commemorate the Battle of Puebla, which was fought between the Mexican and French armies in 1862.
 With half the numbers of their opponents, the Mexican Army won, proving their strength and sending a powerful message to the rest of the world.

-This Cinco de Mayo, we can show our love for our neighbors in the South and in Durham by learning more about Mexico, learning how Mexican culture has shaped the U.S., and by supporting local Mexican-owned businesses.
-Here's a list of some of the Mexican immigrant-owned restaurants in Durham that we love.
+This Cinco de Mayo, we can show our love for our neighbors in the South and in Durham by learning how Mexican culture has shaped the U.S. and by supporting local Mexican-owned businesses.
+Here’s a list of some of the Mexican immigrant-owned restaurants in Durham that we love.

 2000 Avondale Dr. Durham, NC 27704

 The Morales family opened up La Monarca Michoacana, a traditional paletería serving Mexican-style popsicles and ice cream, to bring a taste of their home in Mexico to Durham.
 Known for its consistency and fresh ingredients, La Monarca, a style of ice cream, is wildly popular throughout Mexico.
-This ice cream is made in-house according to set recipes using fruit and ingredients sourced from local vendors.
+This ice cream is made in-house with fruit and ingredients sourced from local vendors.

 748 9th St. Durham, NC 27705

-Located on Ninth St., Mi Calvillo is run by the mother-daughter team Esmerelda and Valeria Lopez.
-The food you'll get at Mi Calvillo is the same as Esmerelda's hometown of Calvillo in Central Mexico.
+Located on Ninth Street, Mi Calvillo is run by mother-daughter team Esmerelda and Valeria Lopez.
+The food you’ll get at Mi Calvillo is the same as Esmerelda’s hometown of Calvillo in Central Mexico.